melosomelo/algorithms/trees/rotations/README.md

 parent.

-This operation changes the structure of the tree and it changes subtrees' heights, but it does not invalidate the order of the tree, meaning if the tree is a binary search tree _before_ the rotation, it will continue to be so _after_ the rotation.
+This operation changes the structure of the tree and it changes subtrees' heights, but it does not invalidate its order , meaning if the tree is a binary search tree _before_ the rotation, it will continue to be so _after_ the rotation.

 The effects of o a rotation are shown in the following diagram.
 Notice how the order is maintained.
 Also, subtrees `a`, `b` and `c` can be empty.